greaterthanten/theme-changer/README.md

-# jquery.theme-changer
+# theme-changer

-A jQuery plugin to easily change themes of websites
+A javascript snippet to support live theme changes for websites.
+Works best for popular websites (like Facebook), or built using Twitter Bootstrap.

 ## Installation

 Include script *after* the jQuery library (unless you are packaging scripts somehow else):

-    <script src="/path/to/jquery.theme-changer.js"></script>
+    <script src="/path/to/theme-changer.js"></script>

 ## Usage